influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v0.10/introduction/templating.md

 Chronograf's template variables also work on dashboards.
 Note that only visualizations that specify `tmplTime()` and/or `tmplTagValue()` will work with the template variables.

-*Chronograf dashboard with template variables*
+*Chronograf dashboard with template variables:*

 ![Tag template](/img/chronograf/template-dashboard.gif)